contextium

 templates/integrations/

-Docs-only templates for wrapping external services (GitHub, Google, Notion, Todoist, and more).
+Docs-only templates for wrapping external services (GitHub, Google, Todoist, and more).
 Configure only what you need.

 Grow into it